mosip/inji-verify/verify-ui/README.md

 # Configuration:

+### `.env`
-The configuration to the Inji Verify application can be passed using the .env file which is present inside the **verify-ui** folder.
+The configuration to the Inji Verify application can be passed using the `.env` file which is present inside the **verify-ui** folder.

-It accepts INTERNET_CONNECTIVITY_CHECK_ENDPOINT and INTERNET_CONNECTIVITY_CHECK_TIMEOUT variables at this moment.
+It accepts `INTERNET_CONNECTIVITY_CHECK_ENDPOINT` and `INTERNET_CONNECTIVITY_CHECK_TIMEOUT` variables at this moment.
 These are used to check the availability of the internet connection and can be configured when required.
-The default values are added in the .env file.
+The default values are added in the `.env` file.

+###  `config.json`
+Inji verify needs one internal config to work with OpenID4VP flow the details on config and the sample `config.json` can be found [here](../docker-compose/README.md#openid4vp-config).
+This config needs to be copied into `public/assets` directory for the OpenID4VP flow to pick and show the VC selection panel in UI.

 ---